Conservation

 • Lift the toilet tank lid.

-• Drop one dye tablet from your free toilet leak detection kit or several drops of food coloring into the tank (do not flush).
+• Drop one dye tablet or several drops of food coloring into the tank (do not flush).

 • Wait at least 10 minutes and check the bowl of the toilet.
 If there is dye in the bowl, the toilet has a leak.